CristhianSantacruz/chatwoot-mobile-app/README.md

 Sign up to be a beta tester

-- [Android](https://play.google.com/apps/testing/com.chatwoot.app) - Open this link from your Android device
+- [Android](https://play.google.com/apps/testing/com.chat2pay.app) - Open this link from your Android device
 - [iOS](https://testflight.apple.com/join/yQ4yoSx4) - Open this link from your iOS device

 You can leave the Beta testing program at any time:

-- On Android, [click this link](https://play.google.com/apps/testing/com.chatwoot.app) while logged in with your Google Play email address used to opt-in for the Beta program, then click **Leave the program**.
+- On Android, [click this link](https://play.google.com/apps/testing/com.chat2pay.app) while logged in with your Google Play email address used to opt-in for the Beta program, then click **Leave the program**.
-- On iOS, access the `Chatwoot` app page in TestFlight and click **Stop Testing**.
+- On iOS, access the `Chat2pay` app page in TestFlight and click **Stop Testing**.

 ## Feedback & Contributing